Zirconium diboride: Diffusion and transmutation in zirconium diboride

 The layered structure provides a plane for helium diffusion to occur.
 He is formed as a transmutation product of boron-10—it is the alpha particle in the above reaction—and will rapidly migrate through the lattice between the layers of zirconium and boron, however not in the 'z' direction.
 Of interest, the other transmutation product, lithium, is likely to be trapped in the boron vacancies that are produced by the boron-10 transmutation and not be released from the lattice.

+Application in solar energy sector

+Direct absorption solar collector are being considered of great interest in combination with colloidal systems dispersed in suitable liquids.
+The obtained fluids are able to carry out, at the same time, the double function of volumetric solar absorbers and heat transfer media.
+Optical properties of ZrB2 have been investigated for this purpose.